Harshal0902/HackUNT2022/README.md

 ## 🧠 Challenges we ran into

 - Due to the difference in the time zone it was a bit difficult to collaborate with other developers in the team but we managed to get the project done in time.
 Complete the project in the given time frame.
+- Implementing the speech-to-text feature was a bit tricky but we managed to get it done.

 ## 🏅 Accomplishments that we're proud of

+- Completing the project in the given time frame.
+- Implementing the speech-to-text feature.

 ## 📖 What we learned

 - Collaboration with other developers.
+- How to build a full stack application.

 ## 🚀 What's next for APP NAME

+- Making a mobile app.
+- Improving the accuracy of the speech-to-text feature.
+- Deploying the app to the production server.